 For purposes of evaluating comparative operating performance, we categorize our properties as "core", "non-core" or discontinued operations.
 A "core" property is one that was owned for the entirety of the periods being evaluated and is included in continuing operations.
 A "non-core" property is one that was acquired during either of the periods being evaluated and is included in continuing operations.
 Results for properties sold or held for sale during any of the periods evaluated are classified as discontinued operations.
 Fourteen properties were acquired during 2006, four properties were acquired during 2005 and four properties were acquired in 2004.
 There were no properties sold or classified as held for sale in 2006.
-Four properties were sold in 2005 and are classified as discontinued operations for that year.
+Four properties were sold in 2005 and are classified as discontinued operations for the 2005 and 2004 Periods.
+One property was sold in 2004 and classified as discontinued operations for that year.